 Chili and garlic: The main flavors of the dish to infuse the oil with.
 I’ve used bird’s eye chillies here, which are quite spicy.
 You can use the large red ones which are not spicy but give a lot of flavor to the dish.

-Vegetables: Use any combination of these- green onions, carrots, bell peppers, string beans, baby corn.
+Vegetables: Use any combination of these- onions, carrots, bell peppers, string beans, baby corn.
 This recipe is for 1 cup of vegetables.
 If using more, increase the chili, garlic and sauce accordingly.

-Sauce: Just 4 ingredients– soy sauce, vinegar, sugar and grated ginger make up this delicious sauce.
+Just 4 ingredients– soy sauce, vinegar, sugar and grated ginger make up this delicious sauce.

-How to make tofu scramble stir fry
+How to make chili garlic tofu

 If you’re going to pair it with rice, you might want to start cooking the rice before cooking the tofu scramble because it doesn’t take more than 20 minutes.
 That way, you’ll have the rice steaming hot when the tofu is ready.
 (The same goes for fried rice or noodles.)